mmartamagna/Data-science-and-economics-projects/README.md

 | Linearity between all outcome variables for each group |    | &cross; |
 | Homogeneity of variances | Levene’s test can be used to test the equality of variances between groups | &cross;|
 | Homogeneity of variance-covariance matrices | Box’s M Test can be used to check the equality of covariance between the groups| &cross; |

+1. **Adequate sample size**.
+The dataset presents an adequate number of observations with respect to the number of variables (220 rows > 14 columns).
+2. **Independence of observations**.
+Each record belongs to only one group (region), therefore there are no relationships between the observations in each group.
+3. **Absence of univariate or multivariate outliers**.
+Multivariate outliers are data points that have an unusual combination of values on the outcome (or dependent) variables.
+In the MANOVA framework, the _Mahalanobis distance_ is generally used to detect multivariate outliers.
+The distance reports how far an observation is from the center of the data cloud, taking into account the shape (covariance) of the cloud as well.

+4.